 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Parents Need to Know

-Adams explains that in court the one with the best story wins.
-Indeed, we hear many different stories in the course of AMISTAD as each character tries to explain why his view is the right one.
-In the first courtroom scene we hear several different "stories" about what should happen to the Africans.
-All of those stories assume that the Africans are property; the only question is whose property they are.
+Adams explains that in court the one with the best story wins; indeed, we hear many stories in the course of this gritty drama as each character tries to explain why his view is the right one.
+In the first courtroom scene we hear several "stories" about what should happen to the Africans.
+All those stories assume that the Africans are property; the only question is whose property they are.
 Interestingly, as "property," they can not be charged with murder or theft.
 One cannot be both property and capable of forming criminal intent.
 The only issue before the court is where the Africans will go.

-As Baldwin begins to tell Joadson and Tappan his "story" of the case, we see them slowly becoming aware of what had always been obvious to us.
-The Africans cannot be property.
-They were free, in which case their actions were not only honorable but heroic, in the same category as America's founding fathers, our own "story" about who we are as Americans.
-Despite the attempts of Van Buren to subvert the legal system established just decades before, the essential commitment to freedom is so much a part of the story that, at least in this one brief moment, justice triumphed.
+As Baldwin begins to tell Joadson and Tappan his "story" of the case, we see them slowly becoming aware of what had always been obvious to us: The Africans cannot be property.
+They were free, in which case their actions were not only honorable but heroic, in the same category as America's founding fathers, who gave us our own "story" about who we are as Americans.
+Despite the attempts of Van Buren to subvert the legal system established only decades before, the essential commitment to freedom is so much a part of the story that, at least in this one brief moment, justice triumphed.
 Adams, the fourth president, made that his story.

 Did we miss something on diversity?